Judgy53/LunarApostles/README.md

 - Secondary Orb Barrage - Spawns 6 frozen orbs that launch after 4 seconds
 - Utility Quake - Shockwave and Orb burst with a slow tracking orb

-## Wipwip (Design Pillar) (ScavLunar2Body)
+## Wipwip (Design Pillar)

-- Primary Blunderbuss - fires an inaccurate cluster of projectiles
+- Primary Blunderbuss - fires an inaccurate cluster of projectiles (higher than normal)
 - Secondary Artillery Barrage - summons a round of meteorite artillery
 - Utility Scatter - Shockwave and Orb burst with mines ("mines" expire)

-## Twiptwip (Blood Pillar) (ScavLunar3Body)
+## Twiptwip (Blood Pillar)

-- Primary Star Cannon - fires several projectiles in a * formation
+- Primary Cleave Cannon - fires several projectiles in a ) formation
-- Secondary Starfall - drops an orb * formation on the player
+- Secondary Starfall - drops an orb star formation on the player
-- Utility Drain - Shockwave and Orb burst and creates random HP draining areas (resets every ability use)
+- Utility Drain - Shockwave and Orb burst with slower orbs

 ## Guragura (Soul Pillar) (ScavLunar4Body)